 - Get $150 cash back after spending $500 within the first three months.

 - 0% introductory APR on balance transfers for 15 months.

 - 1.5% cash back on purchases, with no limit on how much you can earn.

 - No annual fee.

 Important note: After the introductory period on most cards, the interest rates you are charged typically skyrocket.
-For instance, on the Wells Fargo Platinum, above, the new rate will be a 13.74 percent to 27.24 percent variable APR after the introductory period of 18 months.
 This is typical, so make sure you are not carrying a balance once you get to that point!